Skip to content Skip to main navigation Report an accessibility issue

 Headshot of Hua Bai

-Bai frequently teaches ECE-325 (electric energy system components), ECE-481 (power electronics), ECE-585 (electric vehicles) and ECE-684 (power electronics packaging).
+Bai in teaches ECE-325 (electric energy system components), ECE-481 (power electronics), ECE-585 (electric vehicles) and ECE-684 (power electronics packaging).

-His hobbies include volleyball and tennis.
+His hobbies include running, volleyball and tennis.

 Research